CiscoDevIoT/gateway-python-sdk/README.md

 ## Getting Started
 #### 0) Check the version of python (terminal)
-In order to use this SDK, the version of python should be 2.x.
+Before using this SDK, you need to check the version of python.
+The master branch is written in **Python 2**.
 You can check it with the following command.
 ```
 python --version
 ```

+If your python version is 3.x, you need to switch to 'python3' branch in the next step.

 #### 1) Set up SDK package (terminal)
 Clone SDK git repository